asheroto/Get-SystemInfo/README.md

 ![1](https://github.com/user-attachments/assets/6bbb1464-6fd4-42d6-8860-03ede4066865)

-This PowerShell script provides comprehensive system diagnostics by gathering detailed information on system configuration, hardware, network, and operating status.
-It is designed for Windows environments and is particularly useful for IT professionals and support staff who need rapid insight into system specs and performance.
+This PowerShell script provides information on system configuration, hardware, network, and operating status.
+It is particularly useful for IT professionals and support staff who need rapid insight into system specs and performance.

 ## Table of Contents